-According to Personal Injury Law in the UK, anyone who is injured in an accident that was due to no fault of theirs may be entitled to claim compensation for their injuries.
+By Ruth Lambert.
+Last Updated 27th January 2021.
+Welcome to our guide on compensation for whiplash.
+According to personal injury law in the UK, anyone who is injured in an accident that was due to no fault of theirs may be entitled to claim compensation for their injuries.
 The aim of this compensation is to help the injured party get back to the same position they were in prior to the accident.
 The amount awarded to each injured party is different.
 It varies depending on the severity of the injuries as well as the total out of the pocket expenses incurred.

 What Is The Average Compensation Amount For Whiplash Claims?

-Whiplash injuries sustained in a car accident or due an accident at work come under the purview of Personal Injury Law.
+Whiplash injuries sustained in a car accident or due to an accident at work come under the purview of personal injury law.
 If you suffered whiplash injuries after being in an accident that was somebody else’s fault, you should explore your right to file a claim for compensation.